Difference Between Cupboards And Cabinets

 Linen Cupboards

-Most households have enclosed recess for storing their linen, such as tablecloths and towels.
+Most households have enclosed recesses for storing their linen, such as tablecloths and towels.
 These cupboards are free-standing in a space that allows free air circulation.

 Stationery Cupboards.